Sandman, The — Paul Berry, 1991

 - Breakdown the story into its narrative structure: beginning, middle and end.
 Discuss this common structure with reference to other stories – how it creates momentum through the narrative towards a climax.

-Research other fairy tales, myths and legends and then write or storyboard a new version of one.
+- Research other fairy tales, myths and legends and then storyboard and film new version of one.

 - Explore moving like the Sandman.